-Fig. 1.
-PRISMA 2020 flow diagram template for systematic reviews.
-The new design is adapted from flow diagrams proposed by Boers [55], Mayo-Wilson et al. [56] and Stovold et al. [57] The boxes in grey should only be completed if applicable; otherwise they should be removed from the flow diagram.
+Fig 1 | PRISMA 2020 flow diagram template for systematic reviews.
+The new design is adapted from flow diagrams proposed by Boers, 55 Mayo-Wilson et al. 56 and Stovold et al. 57 The boxes in grey should only be completed if applicable; otherwise they should be removed from the flow diagram.
 Note that a "report" could be a journal article, preprint, conference abstract, study register entry, clinical study report, dissertation, unpublished manuscript, government report or any other document providing relevant information.

-supplementary files is recommended.
+Journals and publishers might impose word and section limits, and limits on the number of tables and figures allowed in the main report.
+In such cases, if the relevant information for some items already appears in a publicly accessible review protocol, referring to the protocol may suffice.
+Alternatively, placing detailed descriptions of the methods used or additional results (such as for less critical outcomes) in supplementary is recommended.
 Ideally, supplementary files should be deposited to a general-purpose or institutional open-access repository that provides free and permanent access to the material (such as Open Science Framework, Dryad, figshare).
 A reference or link to the additional information should be included in the main report.
 Finally, although PRISMA 2020 provides a template for where information might be located, the suggested location should not be seen as prescriptive; the guiding principle is to ensure the information is reported.

-4. Discussion
+Discussion

 Use of PRISMA 2020 has the potential to benefit many stakeholders.
 Complete reporting allows readers to assess the appropriateness of the methods, and therefore the trustworthiness of the findings.
 Presenting and summarising characteristics of studies contributing to a synthesis allows healthcare providers and policy makers to evaluate the applicability of the findings to their setting.
 Describing the certainty in the body of evidence for an outcome and the implications of findings should help policy makers, managers, and other decision makers formulate appropriate recommendations for practice or policy.
-Complete reporting of all PRISMA 2020 items also facilitates replication and review updates, as well as inclusion of systematic reviews in overviews (of systematic reviews) and guidelines, so teams can leverage work that is already done and decrease research waste [36,62,63].
+Complete reporting of all PRISMA 2020 items also facilitates replication and review updates, as well as inclusion of systematic reviews in overviews (of systematic reviews) and guidelines, so teams can leverage work that is already done and decrease research waste.^{36 62 63}

-We updated the PRISMA 2009 statement by adapting the EQUATOR Network's guidance for developing health research reporting guidelines [64].
-We evaluated the reporting completeness of published systematic reviews [17,21,36,37], reviewed the items included in other documents providing guidance for systematic reviews [38], surveyed systematic review methodologists and journal editors for their views on how to revise the original PRISMA statement [35], discussed the findings at an in-person meeting, and prepared this document through an iterative process.
+We updated the PRISMA 2009 statement by adapting the EQUATOR Network's guidance for developing health research reporting guidelines.64 We evaluated the reporting completeness of published systematic reviews, 17 21 36 37 reviewed the items included in other documents providing guidance for systematic reviews,38 surveyed systematic review methodologists and journal editors for their views on how to revise the original PRISMA statement, 35 discussed the findings at an in-person meeting, and prepared this document through an iterative process.
 Our recommendations are informed by the reviews and survey conducted before the in-person meeting, theoretical considerations about which items facilitate replication and help users assess the risk of bias and applicability of systematic reviews, and co-authors' experience with authoring and using systematic reviews.